Sample Schedule

 Non-Discrimination

-The American Association of Immunologists (AAI) is committed to ensuring a safe and welcoming environment at AAI activities for all participants and protected classes regardless of race, ethnicity, national origin, skin color, religion, gender, gender identity or expression, sexual orientation, sexual preference, age, military or veteran status, marital status, or disability.
+The American Association of Immunologists (AAI) is committed to providing a safe and welcoming environment at AAI meetings and activities for all attendees/participants regardless of race, color, ethnicity, religion, national origin, sex, gender identity or expression, sexual orientation, age, career stage, military or veteran status, marital status, disability, or genetic information.

 Code of Conduct

-In addition to attempting to provide a safe and welcoming environment for AAI activities, AAI promotes principles of integrity, civility, diversity, and respect.
-To that end, attendees must comply with the AAI Code of Conduct.
-Under the Code of Conduct, prohibited behaviors at the AAI Courses include, but are not limited to, the following:
+In addition to non-discrimination, AAI promotes principles of integrity, civility, diversity, and respect.
+To that end, AAI attendees/participants must comply with the AAI Code of Conduct.
+Under the Code of Conduct, prohibited behaviors include, but are not limited to, the following:

-• Verbal or physical abuse of any person attending and/or working on behalf of the course, including convention center/hotel, AAI, or contract staff
+- Verbal or physical abuse of any person attending and/or working on behalf of AAI (including convention center, hotel, AAI, or contract staff)

-• Harmful or prejudicial verbal or written comments or visual images related to, among other things, race, religion, ethnicity, national origin, gender, sexual orientation/preference, age, or disability (including in presentation slides)
+- Harmful or prejudicial verbal or written comments or visual images related to, among other things, race, color, ethnicity, religion, national origin, sex, gender identity or expression, sexual orientation, age, career stage, military or veteran status, disability, or genetic information (including in presentation slides)

-• Disruption of course lectures or other events
+- Disruption of scientific sessions or other events

-• Noncompliance with all other requirements established by AAI for the course
+- Noncompliance with all other requirements established by AAI for the meeting/event

-AAI, in its sole discretion, may remove any attendee, without refund, who has violated the Code of Conduct, and at AAI’s sole discretion, such attendee may be barred from all further activities at, or associated with, the AAI Courses.
+AAI, in its sole discretion, may remove any attendee/participant, without refund, who has violated the Code of Conduct, and at AAI’s sole discretion, such person may be barred from all further activities at, or associated with, the AAI event.
 AAI, in its sole discretion, may request the assistance of hotel and/or convention center security and/or police if necessary.
-AAI, in its sole discretion, may bar violators of the Code of Conduct from future AAI-sponsored meetings and/or events.
+AAI, in its sole discretion, may bar violators of the Code of Conduct from any future AAI-sponsored meetings and/or events.

 Reporting Misconduct/Safe Space

-AAI desires that all attendees at the AAI Courses feel respected and safe in the course area and sessions.
-If any person: (i) is being made to feel uncomfortable or threatened, (ii) notices that someone else is being threatened, and/or (iii) witnesses what may be a threat to the meeting or the public, such person should report the situation immediately to AAI on-site staff or the AAI on-site office.
-You may also email meetings@aai.org during the course to report an incident.
-If the AAI on-site office area is closed and the incident is life-threatening or dire, please call 911.
+AAI desires that all attendees/participants at AAI activities/events feel respected and safe.
+If any person: (i) is being made to feel uncomfortable or threatened, (ii) notices that someone else is being threatened, and/or (iii) witnesses what may be a threat to the meeting or the public, such person should report the situation immediately to AAI on-site staff and/or to on-site security personnel.

 Photography and Recording